rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 201 | Successful creation of token. | "token":"66e4fa55-fdac-4ef9-91b5-733b97d1b862"
 401 | Failed to create a token, as wrong authorization is sent. | "Access denied, please check client or server key" 4xx | Failed to create a token, as wrong parameter is sent.
 Follow the error_message and check your parameter. | "transaction_details.gross_amount is not equal to the sum of item_details"
 5xx | Failed to create a token, because of  Midtrans internal error.
-Most of the time this is temporary, you can retry the request later. | "Sorry, we encountered internal server error.
+Most of the time this is temporary, you can retry later. | "Sorry, we encountered internal server error.
 We will fix this soon."

 </article>
 </details>